domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

     ...
     }
 ```
-A SYCL **queue** connects **command groups** with a certain device.
+A SYCL **queue** connects (submit and trigger execution) **command groups** to a certain device.
 In this example, We first construct a
-queue specifying all **command groups** submitted by this queue will run on `device_selector` (argument).
-Then we submit a
-command group to the device asynchronously.
+queue specifying the device it will submit to.
+Then we submit a command group to the device asynchronously.
 The submit command will return immediately and the execution of the command group will start later.

 * **Specify Accessors**

-**accessor** is **the class** to access buffer in SYCL.
+**accessor** is the class to access buffer in SYCL.
 In this example, they are declared in command group to specify inputs and outputs from/to global memory.

 ```C++
          auto a_acc = a_sycl.get_access<access::mode::read>(cgh);
          auto b_acc = b_sycl.get_access<access::mode::read>(cgh);
          auto c_acc = c_sycl.get_access<access::mode::write>(cgh);
 ```
-`<buffer>.get_access` returns accessor and gives it access to formerly created **buffer** `(a_sycl, b_sycl, c_sycl)` objects.
+`<buffer>.get_access` returns accessor and gives it access to formerly created **buffer** objects `(a_sycl, b_sycl, c_sycl)`.
 For every accessor, there are three basic attributes:
 1. **buffer**: memory it access which is determined when created.
 2. **access mode**: passed as template parameter.
 Typical values are read, write, read_write.
 This gives hints to the compiler to optimize the implementation.
 3. **command group handler**: the argument `cgh` indicates that the accessor will be available in kernel within this command group scope.

 * **Kernel Function**:
-A kernel function is defined with 2 elements: data parallel model and kernel function body.
+A kernel function is defined with 3 parts: data parallel model, kernel function body and kernel name.
 ```C++
          cgh.parallel_for<class VectorAdd>(range<1>(ArraySize), [=] (item<1> item) {
             c_acc[item] = a_acc[item] + b_acc[item];
          });
 ```
-In this example, data parallel model is defined by `parallel_for` API and `range` argument.
-Combined, they indicates the kernel will follow basic data parallel model execute as multiple **work-items (thread)**.
+In this example, data parallel model is defined by `parallel_for` API and `range` argument's type.
+Combined, they indicates the kernel will follow basic data parallel model which execute as multiple **work-items (threads)**.
 Other data parallel models are work-group data parallel, single task, and hierarchical data parallel.

-The kernel function body is encapsulated as a function object, it accepts an `item` as argument instructed by basic data parallel model.
-Inside the kernel function body, we add value from buffer `a_sycl` and `b_sycl` and save the result in `c_sycl` through accessors. `item` is **work-item id** (think of it as thread id) which tells the kernel that each execution of instance only add the value at thread_id position.
+The kernel function body is encapsulated as a function object.
+It accepts an `item` as argument instructed by basic data parallel model.
+Inside the kernel function body, we add value from buffer `a_sycl` and `b_sycl` and save the result in `c_sycl` through accessors.
+Kernel argument `item` is **work-item id** (think of it as thread id) which tells the kernel that each execution of instance only add the value at **work-item id** position.
 Together, all threads will run in parallel to finish the work.

-`class VectorAdd` which used as a templated parameter is just to give the kernel a name.
+Kernel name is marked with `class VectorAdd`.
+Notice, it it a type and must be a class declared in global scope.

 ## Summary

-SYCL is a huge leap forward compared to OpenCL.
-It provides several advantages:
+In this tutorial, we studied a "vector add" which includes basic elements of a SYCL program:
+* Declare a SYCL queue object associated with certain devices.
+* Use buffers to implicitly transfer ownership of memory between host and device.
+* Write a command group that includes kernel function and accessors.
+Submit it to the device.

+From this example, we experience some of SYCL's advantages:
-* **C++ language**: Developers can leverage C++ features like template to make the code more expressible
+* **C++ language**: Developers can leverage C++ features to make the code more expressible.
-and elegant.
 Also SYCL built-in APIs for queue, buffers are RAII types, which means developers has less bookkeeping job to control the life cycle of them.

 * **Single Source**: SYCL host and device code can exist in the same file.
-It's compilers' job to extract device code from the file and hand it off to the selected device backend compiler.
 You don't have to run 2 compiles separately on host and device anymore.
 This allows the project to be better organized and deployed.

-* **Implicit Data Movement Support**: Unlike OpenCL where a lot of boilerplate code is needed for data
+* **Implicit Data Movement Support**: Unlike OpenCL and some other language where a lot of boilerplate code is needed for data
 transfer between host and device, SYCL provides class "SYCL buffer" and runtime support to help automatically deduce memory movement.
-We will see it in the example.

-We went through a "vector add" SYCL application which includes all the basic elements:
-* Declare a SYCL queue object associated with certain devices.
-* Use buffers to implicitly transfer ownership of memory between host and device.
-* Write a command group that includes kernel function and accessors.
-Submit it to the device.
-The terms may be overwhelming at this point especially if you are new to heterogeneous computing.
+The new terms introduced in this tutorial may be overwhelming at this point especially if you are new to heterogeneous computing.
 They will be covered in the following tutorials.
+Stay tuned!